avocado-framework/avocado/docs/source/plugins/optional/multiplexer.rst

 and then report the slices as variants.
 We use the term `Multiplex domains`_ to define that children of this node are not just different paths, but they are different values and we only want one at a time.
-In the representation we use double-line to visibily distinguish between normal relation and multiplexed relation.
+In the representation we use double-line to visibly distinguish between normal relation and multiplexed relation.
 Let's modify our example a bit::